2

 Her attention was caught by one half of a duo of perpetual anticyclones, and it carried Terra’s thoughts away with it.

 From orbit 6000 kilometers away, the full globe of the gas giant couldn’t be observed.
-Its red and orange belts and white zones morphed into innumerable swirls at every scale, like a wall painting.
-An overwhelming amount of detail adorned the scene, which could be called the pinnacle of beauty.
+Its red and orange belts and white zones morphed into innumerable fractal swirls like a mural.
+The scene, which could be described as the pinnacle of beauty, was adorned with an overwhelming amount of detail.

-Until she became an elementary cruising student, Terra watched that sight through a telescope until she was tired.
-In those ever-changing vortices, she could see faces, icons and various animals.
-Hearing the tales of that cloudy world from twister and decompa parents allowed her, too, to believe that she would descend there one day.
-However, the Terra of the present had a different reason to not let go of her pillar boat.
+Until she became an elementary cruise-school student, Terra watched the sight through a telescope until she was tired.
+In those ever-changing vortices, she saw faces, icons and various animals.
+Hearing twister and decompa stories about that cloudy world from her parents allowed her to believe she would descend there herself one day.
+However, these days Terra had another reason not to let go of her pillar boat.

-As the Idaho spun, so did the scenery through the window.
+As the Idaho spun, so did the scenery in the window.
 The striped planet swept to the right, and from the left large cross-shaped wings extending from a pitch-black bird appeared.
-There should have been rotating rings which tied the tips of the cross together, but they weren’t visible to the naked eye.
-Its center was short and stout, and throughout its long, narrow body were portholes which blended into a beautiful rainbow gradient.
+The tips of the cross were supposed to be tied together by rotating rings, but they weren’t visible to the naked eye.
+Its center was short and stout, and running down its long, narrow body were portholes which blended into a beautiful rainbow gradient.

 The window removed any sense of distance, creating the illusion that it was floating 10 meters away.
-In reality that beast, measuring 60 kilometers one end to another, was anchored 100 kilometers away.
+In reality the beast, measuring 60 kilometers end to end, was anchored 100 kilometers away.

-Modern Circs weren’t capable of crafting a spaceship that complex.
+Modern Circs weren’t capable of crafting such a complex spaceship.

-The Tashinniyao was an interstellar trade ship from the Galactive Interactive.
-Among its passengers were dignitaries, some of whom might be described as envoys from hell.
-Like a merchant caravan traversing deserts long ago, it traveled from star to star within the 4000 lightyear-wide human territory, selling beautiful treasures and curiosities from distant countries.
+The Dàxúnniǎo was an interstellar trade ship from the Galactive Interactive.
+Among its passengers were dignitaries, some of whom might be better described as envoys from hell.
+Like a merchant caravan traversing deserts long ago, it traveled star to star within humanity's 4000 lightyear-wide domain, selling beautiful treasures and curiosities from distant countries.

-Much like a pillar boat's cockpit, it was equipped with high-tech gear, allowing it to retrieve data from the local star system.
-Once finished with their exchange, they would depart with local commodities, conveying emigrants with them.
+Much like a pillar boat's cockpit, the Dàxúnniǎo was equipped with high-tech gear, allowing it to retrieve data from the local star system.
+It would depart once finished with the exchange, carrying local commodities and emigrants along with it.

-Letters sent by the emigrants came in many scripts and formats, but the senders themselves rarely returned to their homes, often only briefly coming back before leaving again.
+Letters sent by the emigrants returned in a variety of scripts and formats, but their senders rarely came back—and if they did, it was often only briefly.
 As a result, some of the more suspicious folk claimed the emigrants had been victims of clone fraud or even human traffickers.

-However, if the Tashinniyao were to descend 3000 kilometers, the molecules in the gas giant’s atmosphere would probably pluck it clean and turn it into a charred, crumbly chicken.
+However, if the Dàxúnniǎo were to descend 3000 kilometers, the gas giant’s atmospheric molecules would probably pluck it clean and turn it into a charred, crumbly chicken.

-In the same environment, the pillar boats wouldn’t burn.
-They couldn’t travel at 30 kilometers per second, but the convecting exterior of heat-resistant AMC Clay allowed them to fly through the vast skies while glowing at a temperature of 3000°C.
+The pillar boats wouldn't burn in that environment.
+They could only travel at 30 kilometers per second, but the convecting exterior of heat-resistant AMC Clay allowed them to fly through the vast skies while glowing at a temperature of 3000°C.

-To do it, a partner was absolutely required—someone who’d attire themselves in a gorgeous deck dress, someone with whom she could share a deep mutual trust, someone willing to look at the abyss with her and make an unwavering vow.
+That’s what Terra wanted to fly in, but she couldn’t fly alone.
+To do it, she absolutely required a partner—someone who’d attire themselves in a gorgeous deck dress, someone with whom she could share a deep mutual trust, someone willing to look into the abyss with her and make an unwavering vow.

 Who would it be?

-Someone as tall as an antique bookshelf and a width to match, but timid and only ever capable of apologizing, like the young man from the QOT clan?
+Someone tall as an antique bookshelf and the width to match, but timid and only ever capable of apologizing, like the young man from the QOT clan?

 “….Mm.”

 Terra knit her brows and stopped moving her fork.
-Remembering the single time she boarded with him made her lose her appetite.
-Thankfully, it wasn’t a stomach-churning memory.
-She’d had far worse experiences compared to his time as her partner.
+Remembering the only time she had boarded with him made her lose her appetite.
+Thankfully, the memory didn't outright make her hurl.
+She'd had far worse experiences compared to his time as her partner.

-Even if she wouldn’t call it her biggest worry, it was still deeply ingrained.
-In life, it was only natural that there would be experiences she’d have to put up with, and there was nothing to do about it.
+She wouldn't call her having to put up with marriage trials her biggest source of anxiety, but the fact they were an unavoidable part of life still made it a deeply ingrained one.
+In life, it was only natural that there would be experiences she’d have to put up with, nothing to be done about it.

-Not being allowed to leave the table until she was done eating the vegi-like cubes she hated.
+Not being allowed to leave the table until she finished the vegi-like cubes she hated.
 Having no choice but to clean the blood leaking from her panties without knowing how.
-Writing things in her free time, unaware that no one but her did.
-Showing her own fantastical drawings of ecosystems she came up with to her entire class only to be met with disgust… These were all things that had happened to her, and that was just life.
+Writing things in her free time, unaware she was the only one who did.
+Showing her off own fantastical drawings of imagined ecosystems to her entire class only to be met with disgust... these had all happened to her, and that was just life.

 “Wahya!”

-“Even though you haaaave, no flaws, and and those valuuuble big parts…”
+“Even though you haaaave, no flaws, and—and those valuuuable big parts…”

-While Rubal merely laughed, Terra desperately tried to push her aunt away.
-If she were to point out any flaw in her aunt, it would be in how she always got far too drunk.
-Her uncle said it wasn’t a flaw at all, since Mora only excessively praised others, but Terra considered that to be spousal favouritism.
+Terra desperately tried to push her aunt away while Rubal merely laughed.
+If she were to point out any flaw in her aunt, it was how she always got far, far too drunk.
+Her uncle said that wasn’t a flaw at all, since Mora only excessively praised others, but Terra considered that a matter of spousal favouritism.

 “This isn’t the time to mess around.
 Get a grip, Oba-sama!”

-Terra’s resolve was now firm.
+Terra’s resolve had firmed.
 She shook her aunt’s shoulders and raised her voice.

 “I’m going to try again.
 Is there anyone you can introduce me to?
 Actually, there’s no time, so which clan should I hop over to and leave with...?”

-Right as she was about to say ‘What nonsense am I spewing?’ a determined voice barged in from beside the table.
+Right as she was about to say ‘What kind of nonsense am I spouting?’ a determined voice barged in from beside the table.

 “That marriage interview, can it wait?”